pathri/ClinicalTrials_Prediction/ClinicalTrials/readme.md

 For this function, we have to input the files created after executing the file https://github.com/ambf0632/CompoundDb4jML/blob/main/DataFusion/C4jV2DataFusion_ClinTrials.ipynb.

 Additionally, details like from table, to table, from attribute, to attribute are also given as input to generate the cypher files.
-On executing the integrating_clinicaltrails_with_neo4j.py, cypher file is generated with commands which creates relationship between
+On executing the integrating_clinicaltrials_with_neo4j.py, cypher file is generated with commands which creates relationship between
-- Salts of durgbank and clinicaltrails fda applications
+- Salts of durgbank and clinicaltrials fda applications
-- products of drugbank and clinicaltrails fda applications
+- products of drugbank and clinicaltrials fda applications
-- compounds of drugbank and clinicaltrails fda applications
+- compounds of drugbank and clinicaltrials fda applications